Martina Dlabajová

 Martina Dlabajová (born 26 July 1976) is a Czech businesswoman and international consultant, former president of the Regional Chamber of Commerce of the Zlín Region (2012 – 2014).
-Since 2014 she has been a Member of the European Parliament.
+From 2014 to 2024 she had been a Member of the European Parliament.

 Education and career

 From 1990 to 1994 Dlabajová attended the grammar school Zlín-Lesni ctvrt and then from 1995 to 2000 she studied political science with a specialization in the European Union at the University of Padua (Dott.).

 For many years Dlabajová was the coordinator of the Office of the Zlín Region in Brussels.
 At the end of 2012, was elected the president of the Regional Chamber of Commerce of the Zlín Region.
 She also founded and managed several companies in the Czech Republic, Slovak Republic and Italy.

 Dlabajová speaks Italian, English, German, Spanish and Russian.

-Member of the European Parliament, 2014–present
+Member of the European Parliament, 2014–2024

 In the 2014 elections to the European Parliament Dlabajová stood as a non-party candidate for the movement ANO 2011 and succeeded with 4789 number of preferential votes.
 She was appointed as a Vice-Chair in the Committee on Budgetary Control (CONT), a member in the Committee on Employment and Social Affairs (EMPL) and substitute in the Committee on Transport and Tourism.
 In 2022, she joined the Special Committee on the COVID-19 pandemic.

 In addition to her committee assignments, Dlabajová initiated the Parliamentary Intergroup for Creative Industries and was appointed its Vice-President.
 She is also part of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

 In December 2020, Dladbajová received the Digital Single Market award at The Parliament Magazine's annual MEP Awards.